zhufuyi/sponge_doc/en/deployment.md

 ### 🏷Binary Deployment

-Web and microservices created by sponge support binary deployment in two ways.
+Web and grpc services created by sponge support binary deployment in two ways.

 **Method 1:** Run the service in the background on your local machine using the `nohup` command.
 Navigate to the service code directory and execute the deployment commands as follows: